-CXCR4 has also been suggested to heteromerize with other class A GPCRs, such as adrenergic and opioid receptors (Pello et al., 2008; Tripathi et al., 2015; Gao et al., 2018).
-For example, activation of the $\alpha_1$ -adrenergic receptor (AR) led to the recruitment of $\beta$ -arrestin-2 to CXCR4, and a specific agonist of $\alpha_1$ -AR induced the internalization of CXCR4, as shown using the PRESTO-Tango assay in HEK293 cells.
-Neither of these effects could be inhibited by AMD3100 or the 12G5, an antagonist and internalization-blocking CXCR4 antibody, respectively, but both could be abolished by disrupting the heteromer using a peptide analog of TM2 of CXCR4, suggesting a tight cross-regulation within the α1-AR/CXCR4 complex (Gao et al., 2018).
-In addition, CXCR4 also influences the adrenergic function (Tripathi et al., 2015). $\alpha_1$ -AR/CXCR4 heteromers were detected in a completely endogenous context, on the cell surface of rat and human VSMCs, via a proximity ligation assay.
-Disrupting the $\alpha_1$ -AR/CXCR4 heteromer with a TM2 analog of CXCR4 or CXCR4 silencing impaired the association of these two receptors, as well as inhibited adrenergic-mediated responses to an agonist such as Ca2+ mobilization or myosin light chain 2 phosphorylation.
-As a result, the authors proposed that targeting the $\alpha_1$ -AR/CXCR4 heteromer might be an alternative for the current medications against $\alpha_1$ -AR to modulate blood pressure (Tripathi et al., 2015).
+CXCR4 has also been suggested to heteromerise with other class A GPCRs, such as adrenergic and opioid receptors (Gao et al., 2018; Tripathi et al., 2015; Pello et al., 2008).
+For example, activation of the α_1 -adrenergic receptor (AR) led to the recruitment of β -arrestin-2 to CXCR4, and a specific agonist of α1-AR induced the internalisation of CXCR4, as shown using the PRESTO-Tango assay in HEK293 cells.
+Both of these effects could not be inhibited by AMD3100 or the 12G5, an antagonist and internalisation-blocking CXCR4 antibody, respectively, but could be abolished by disrupting the heteromer using a peptide analogue of TM2 of CXCR4, suggesting a tight cross-regulation within the α1-AR/CXCR4 complex (Gao et al., 2018).
+In addition, CXCR4 also influences the adrenergic function (Tripathi et al., 2015). α1-AR/CXCR4 heteromers were detected in a completely endogenous context, on the cell surface of rat and human VSMCs, via a proximity ligation assay.
+Disrupting the α1-AR/CXCR4 heteromer with a TM2 analogue of CXCR4 or CXCR4 silencing impaired the association of these two receptors, as well as inhibited adrenergic-mediated responses in response to an agonist, such as Ca2+ mobilisation or myosin light chain 2 phosphorylation.
+As a result, the authors proposed that targeting the α1-AR/CXCR4 heteromer might be an alternative for the current medications against α_1 -AR to modulate blood pressure (Tripathi et al., 2015).
 The significance of this work comes from it being an exceptional example of detecting oligomers at endogenous expression levels in vivo, rather than detection of overexpressed receptor probes with epitope tags.

-Another example of how such cross-talk can affect currently used treatments is the cross-talk between CXCR4 and the opioid receptors.
-In mice studies, CXCR4 activation by CXCL12 decreased the effect of antinociceptive drugs on the $\mu$ - and $\delta$ -opioid receptors, but activation of these opioid receptors did not desensitize CXCR4 (Chen et al., 2007).
-A cross-desensitization in both directions could be detected only between CXCR4 and the $\kappa$ -opioid receptor in several cell lines and in vivo (Finley et al., 2008).
+Another example on how such crosstalk can affect currently used treatments is the crosstalk between CXCR4 and the opioid receptors.
+In mice studies, CXCR4 activation by CXCL12 decreased the effect of anti-nociceptive drugs on the μ - and δ -opioid receptors, but activation of these opioid receptors did not desensitize CXCR4 (Chen et al., 2007).
+A cross-desensitization in both directions could be detected only between CXCR4 and the κ -opioid receptor in several cell lines and in vivo (Finley et al., 2008).
 Such evidence suggests that the effect of painkillers is decreased when CXCR4 is present.
-Nonetheless, only CXCR4/ $\delta$ -opioid receptor heteromers have been observed using FRET experiments (Pello et al., 2008); thus, the cross-talk between CXCR4 and the other opioid receptors might not necessarily be due to heteromerization, but rather as a consequence of sharing the same intracellular signaling pathways.
+Nonetheless, only CXCR4/ δ -opioid receptor heteromers have been observed using FRET experiments (Pello et al., 2008), thus the crosstalk between CXCR4 and the other opioid receptors might not necessarily be due to heteromerisation, but rather as a consequence of sharing the same intracellular signalling pathways.

-Not only human receptors from the class A GPCRs are able to change the signaling of CXCR4, but also some viruses can take advantage of the alterations in receptor signaling potentially caused by heteromerization.
-For example, the Epstein-Barr virus encodes in its genome a viral GPCR named BILF1, which heteromerizes with human CXCR4 according to BRET experiments.
-Coexpression of the constitutively active BILF1 impairs CXCL12 binding to CXCR4 and, ultimately, the CXCL12-mediated G protein signaling (Nijmeijer et al., 2010).
+Not only human receptors from the class A GPCRs are able to change the signalling of CXCR4, but also some viruses can take advantage of the alterations in receptor signalling potentially caused by heteromerisation.
+For example, the Epstein Barr Virus encodes in its genome a viral GPCR named BILF1, which heteromerises with human CXCR4, according to BRET experiments.
+Co-expression of the constitutively active BILF1 impairs CXCL12 binding to CXCR4 and ultimately the CXCL12-mediated G protein signalling (Nijmeijer et al., 2010).